Bristol Co-living Supplementary Planning Document

 Development of the Bristol Co-living SPD

-The draft Bristol Co-living Supplementary Planning Document (SPD) provides further guidance on the implementation of a range of existing and new local
+The draft Bristol Co-living Supplementary Planning Document (SPD) provides further guidance on the implementation of a range of existing and new local plan policies that are relevant to the development of Co-living accommodation.

 Key policies aim to achieve: